 IT technology and data can help make the sustainability performance of a product or service transparent.
 It can help educate consumers and corporate buyers about the social and environmental footprint and support them in making conscious buying decisions.

 More and more activities address parts or individual aspects of circularity.
-Many focus on waste cleanup or recycling, others on efficiency gains for their own organizations, and still others on new service-based business models.
+Many of them focus on waste cleanup or recycling, others on efficiency gains for their own organizations, and still others on new service-based business models.
 The only successful circular approaches seem to rely on clear resource ownership, in many cases within one company, throughout the entire value chain or resource lifecycle.
-Moving classical linear value chains toward circularity requires trustworthy collaboration between the participating industries.
-Trust is based on transparency into resources, but also financial flows.
+Moving classical linear value chains toward circularity requires trustworthy collaboration between participating industries.
+Trust is based on transparency into resources, but also into financial flows.
 Transparency is based on factual and reliable data that can be delivered by innovative technologies like blockchain or artificial intelligence.
 However, two major obstacles must be overcome to achieve full circularity.
 First, business cases need to expand from the financial-silo optimization of individual companies to holistic-impact valuation of a resource or a product along the entire lifecycle.
-Second, the idea of this type of resource ownership thinking needs to be introduced into the university education of the next generation of business leaders.
+Second, this type of resource-ownership thinking needs to be introduced into the university education of the next generation of business leaders.

 The increasing scarcity of resources, the alarming effects of pollution through the use and disposal of plastics, and heightened consumer awareness are persuading producers and retailers alike to embrace sustainable production and consumption models.
-It is not just about responsible sourcing or recycling – it’s also about taking the full product lifecycle into consideration, from design to end of life.
+This is not just about responsible sourcing or recycling.
+It’s also about taking the full product lifecycle into consideration, from design to end of life.
 Companies like IKEA are taking a lead in this shift toward supporting a circular economy.
-The furniture giant is committed to using renewable and recycled resources as efficiently as possible throughout its value chain, demonstrating that recycled plastics can be used in the large-scale production of household goods.
+The furniture giant is committed to using renewable and recycled resources as efficiently as possible throughout its value chain.
+IKEA successfully demonstrates that recycled plastics can be used in the large-scale production of household goods.
 In addition, they follow the increasing trend of resource-conscious buying behaviors of their customers by taking back and reselling used furniture in their stores.